ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 result in use of stale Issuer configuration information, whereas short lifetimes may result in decreased performance.
-When use of an Issuer configuration results in token issuance failures, e.g., because the configuration information is too stale, the directory SHOULD be fetched and revalidated.
+When use of an Issuer configuration results in token issuance failures, e.g., because the Issuer directory resource is no longer valid and issuance requests using this configuration are unsuccessful, the directory SHOULD be fetched and revalidated.

 # Issuance Protocol for Privately Verifiable Tokens {#private-flow}